 Earned media refers to references to your company by external media.
 This may include a TV news story that mentions your business or a quote from an employee in an industry journal.
 Strictly speaking, this also includes links back to your company website from an online article or mentions and tags on social posts.

 Earned media enhances your brand by presenting your company as a trusted source and an industry expert.
 Online sources also demonstrate to Google and other search engines that your online content is valuable, thereby benefiting SEO.

 Getting quoted as an expert for a positive news story rarely happens by chance.
 Public relations is a general term for the activity of gaining earned media.
 To get started simply, add a section to your company website for Company News.
-If you manage your website using a content management system (CMS) like Wordpress or HubSpot, you can set this up as a blog category.
+If you manage your website using a content management system (CMS) like Wordpress, you can set this up as a blog category.
 Take note of anything of interest at your company to publish news releases on your website.
-Extend the reach of your news stories by posting highlights on your company’s social networks with links back to the article with shortened, trackable URLs using Bit.ly or HubSpot.
+Extend the reach of your news stories by posting highlights on your company’s social networks with links back to the article with shortened, trackable URLs using Bit.ly.

 Here are some activities that could make for good PR:

 Make a list of industry trade publications and reach out to the editors for topic ideas that they may be looking for.
 Trade journals often publish their editorial calendars in advance and are happy to share information with potential content creators and advertisers.